 Typically, humans are alerted to a flea infestation by the way their pets behave, repeatedly scratching and grooming themselves on their necks, shoulder blades, and at the base of their tails.
 The flea activity causes discomfort as the adult fleas feed on the pet’s blood.
 Bathing pets and combing through the fur to look for black pellets or adult fleas is the best way to confirm the presence of the pests.

-People also may experience bites which leave behind a breakout of small, hard spots that are swollen, itchy and red along the ankles and legs indicates flea activity.
+People also may experience bites that leave behind a breakout of small, hard spots that are swollen, itchy and red along the ankles and legs indicates flea activity.

 Fleas are easiest to see in their adult stage, especially if the homeowner and their pets return to the house after a long vacation or other absence during which the resident flea adults were not able to take a blood meal.
 Upon returning, the homeowners are often greeted by fleas jumping around and trying to land on them and their pets.